Caroline Meriwether Goodlett: Early life and family

-Goodlett was born on November 3, 1833 to Caroline Huntley Barker and Charles Nicholas Minor Meriwether at Woodstock, her family's plantation in Todd County, Kentucky.
+Goodlett was born on November 3, 1833, to Caroline Huntley Barker and Charles Nicholas Minor Meriwether at Woodstock, her family's plantation in Todd County, Kentucky.

-On December 3, 1853 she married John Sturdevant.
+On December 3, 1853, she married John Sturdevant.
 As a wedding present, her father gave her 300 acres of land near Woodstock, across the state line in Montgomery County, Tennessee.
 The property included a large two-story log house, where her father had lived prior to building Woodstock.
 Goodlett and Sturdevant had one child, a son named Charles James.
 The marriage was an unhappy one and the couple later divorced.

 Confederate philanthropy

 At the beginning of the American Civil War, Goodlett's brother Edward enlisted to serve in the Confederate States Army.
 After his death in 1861, Goodlett focused on aiding the Confederacy.
 She converted her tobacco barns into workshops where women from her community would gather to make bandages and clothing for Confederate soldiers.
-Goodlett also nursed wounded soldiers that were housed on her estate until they were taken to hospitals and brought medicine and other supplies to Confederate troops.
+Goodlett also provided nursing care to wounded soldiers housed on her estate until they were transferred to hospitals.
+Additionally, she brought medicine and other supplies to Confederate troops.

 After the war, Goodlett sold her property and moved with her son to Nashville.
 In 1866 she founded the Benevolent Society with the purpose of funding medical treatments and artificial limbs for wounded Confederate veterans.
 She became a charter member of the Board of Confederate Monumental Association, funding the construction of Confederate monuments in Nashville.

 In 1869 she married Colonel Michael Campbell Goodlett, a Confederate veteran officer and widower.
 Her husband was the brother of John A. Goodlett.
 They had one daughter, Caroline Barker Goodlett, who was born on October 3, 1871.

 In 1893 she represented Tennessee as a commissioner at the World's Columbian Exposition in Chicago.